oneapi-src/oneDNN/doc/primitives/reorder.md

 ## Implementation Limitations

-1. No primitive specific limitations.
-Refer to @ref dev_guide_data_types for limitations related to data types support.
+1. Refer to @ref dev_guide_data_types for limitations related to data types support.

+2. **CPU**
+   - Reorders between bf16 and s32 data types are not supported.

+3. **GPU**
+   - Runtime dimensions are not supported.
+   - Runtime output scales are not supported.
+   - Zero points are not supported.

 ## Performance Tips